 Advances in fecal DNA-based metabarcoding methods have revitalized studies of avian diets and trophic dynamics that could be affected by changing seasonality (Fayet et al. 2021, Bumelis et al. 2022, Hoenig et al. 2022, Spence et al. 2022).
 DNA metabarcoding techniques use genetic markers to characterize the species composition and diversity of prey from a complex mixture of fragmented DNA found in fecal samples (Silva et al. 2019).
 These methods can have high taxonomic detectability and specificity relative to other methods for studying avian diets (Hoenig et al. 2022) and may enable the identification of rare prey species and soft-bodied prey items, such as caterpillars, which are often overlooked using traditional methods that identify prey directly from foraging observations or from feces or stomach contents (Hoenig et al. 2022).
 DNA metabarcoding is also a much less invasive technique than other methods such as regurgitation studies, which can harm birds (Carlisle and Holberton 2006).
 While DNA-based methods do have important limitations, including a limited ability to quantify prey species abundance or biomass (Deagle et al. 2019), or to differentiate between larval and adult life stages of insect prey (Hoenig et al. 2022), these methods can be used to characterize fine-scale differences in the composition and diversity of diets and are therefore suitable for investigating dietary variation between early and late breeding birds experiencing changing seasonality on their breeding grounds.

 In this study, I use DNA metabarcoding to characterize within-season spatial and temporal variation in the diet of the insectivorous, migratory black-throated blue warbler (Setophaga caerulescens) at the Hubbard Brook Experimental Forest (Hubbard Brook), New Hampshire.
 Since the 1980s when research on this population began, leaf emergence dates have advanced 2.1 days per decade (8.4 days in total) in response to increasing spring temperatures (Richardson et al. 2006, Rustad et al. 2012, Campbell et al. 2021) and autumn leaf senescence has occurred 2.8 days later per decade (11.2 days total) (Melaas et al. 2016), resulting in a 19.2 day extension of the green season.
 Black-throated blue warblers have exhibited flexibility in their timing of arrival and breeding in response to earlier spring leaf emergence (Townsend et al. 2013a, Lany et al. 2016) and an increased propensity to double brood later in the breeding season (Germain et al. 2021), suggesting an extension of their breeding window both early and late in the season.
 However, prey availability limits the duration of the breeding season by affecting the probability that females will initiate second broods (Sillett 2000, Nagy and Holmes 2005a, Kaiser et al. 2015).
 At Hubbard Brook, the seasonal pattern of insect availability for breeding birds (i.e. caterpillars and flying insects) is highly variable throughout the breeding season with a shifting pool of arthropods with diverse life histories and larval feeding times (Stange et al. 2011, Lany et al. 2016).
 Thus, to understand the capacity of black-throated blue warblers to respond to potential changes in insect availability with a lengthening green season, I examine variability in their diets corresponding to spatial and temporal pulses in insect availability.
-My objectives were to (1) describe the arthropod diets of black-throated blue warblers in a temperate mixed-hardwood forest experiencing changing seasonality; (2) compare how their diet composition and diversity varies across an elevation gradient encompassing a two-week difference in green season length and over the duration of the green season; (3) compare the diet composition and diversity among sexes, age classes, and breeding stages; and (4) examine spatial and temporal associations between diet and insect availability.
+My objectives were to (1) describe the arthropod diets of black-throated blue warblers in a temperate mixed-hardwood forest experiencing changing seasonality; (2) compare how their diet composition and diversity varies over the duration of the green season and across an elevation gradient encompassing a two-week difference in green season length; (3) compare the diet composition and diversity among age classes and sexes; and (4) examine spatial and temporal associations between diet and insect availability.

 Methods